chaoqy/chaoqy.github.io/_projects/discord-bots/index.md

 {% include image-gallery.html images="char_bot_demo.gif" %}

 # Game Feedback Bot
-Another Discord bot that I made as an intern; receives feedback from players via direct messages and stores to a PostgreSQL database.
+Receives feedback from players via direct messages and stores to a PostgreSQL database.
 Has a user-based timecool down so users are unable to spam the bot.
 I added admin commands to export all the feedback as a text file and to clear all stored entries.

 ## Demo